 - Hardy to USDA Zone 5 Native to eastern China and Korea.
 Introduced into England in 1896.
-There are several cultivars, mostly of Japanese origin and not generally available (see van Gelderen and van Gelderen, 1999).
+There are several cultivars, mostly of Japanese origin and not generally available (van Gelderen and van Gelderen, 1999), However, a dwarf cultivar, 'Miyasama yatsubusa' is available.
 A somewhat recent U.S. introduction is Streetwise® (or Street Wise®)

 - Frequently used in bonsai.